HAVE AN ENROLLMENT NEED? SHOP OUR PLANS

 After prior authorization has been requested and all required or applicable documentation has been submitted, we will notify you and your provider if the request has been approved as follows:

-- For urgent pre-service reviews, within 1 business day of receipt of all information, but no later than 72 hours from the date of receipt of request.
+- For urgent pre-service reviews, 3 calendar days from the date of receipt of request.

-- For non-urgent pre-service reviews, within 2 business days of receipt of all information, but no later than 15 days of receipt of the request.
+- For non-urgent pre-service reviews, within 15 days of receipt of the request.

 - For post-service or retrospective reviews, within 30 calendar days of receipt of the request.